-Attractive city centre church located at the corner of Princes Street and Lothian Road under the watchful gaze of Edinburgh Castle.
+Attractive city centre kirk located at the corner of Princes Street and Lothian Road under the watchful gaze of Edinburgh Castle.
 In spite of its city centre location, the Church of Scotland Church retains a silent, shadowy calm among its mature trees and heavy, moss-coloured gravestones.

 The church is served well by its acoustics and a 19th Century pipe organ, for services and recitals including at the Edinburgh Festival when it is a listed Fringe venue.

 St Cuthbert's is considered one of Edinburgh's top, medium-sized concert venues, and is home to the Scottish Sinfonia and Edinburgh Bach Choir.

 The current church building goes back a long way - although St Cuthbert's was built in 1892-94, it was built on the grounds of six earlier churches.
 Its Minister, Rev Peter Sutton, says it is "the oldest Christian site in Edinburgh".